Opentrons/opentrons/api/docs/v2/pipettes/loading.rst

         | P1000 Single-Channel GEN2   | 100-1000           | ``p1000_single_gen2`` |
         +-----------------------------+--------------------+-----------------------+

-        See the OT-2 Pipette Generations section below if you're using GEN1 pipettes on an OT-2.
-The GEN1 family includes the P10, P50, and P300 single- and multi-channel pipettes, along with the P1000 single-chanel model.
+        See the :ref:`OT-2 Pipette Generations <ot2-pipette-generations>` section if you're using GEN1 pipettes on an OT-2.
+The GEN1 family includes the P10, P50, and P300 single- and multi-channel pipettes, along with the P1000 single-channel model.

 Loading Flex 1- and 8-Channel Pipettes
 ======================================